Devographics/Monorepo/README.md

 ### 2. Clone & Install

 -   Clone this monorepo locally with `git clone https://github.com/Devographics/Monorepo.git`
--   Go to `monorepo` and install all dependencies with `pnpm i`.
+-   `cd` into your new `monorepo` directory and install all dependencies with `pnpm i`.

 ### 3. Clone other repos

-Optionally, you can also clone these other repos if you want to load or modify their data locally:
+The survey apps rely on a lot of metadata.
+If you need to load or modify this metadata from your local filesystem instead of through our API, you can optionally also clone these other repos:

 1. [entities](https://github.com/Devographics/entities): the YAML files containing all metadata for the features, sites, people, libraries, etc. mentioned in the surveys.
 2. [surveys](https://github.com/Devographics/surveys): contains the YAML files that define survey configs and outlines.